operate-first/service-catalog/README.md

 Configurations for the cluster dev setup are in `app-config.dev.yaml`.

-1. Update image repository URL with your image repository:
+1. Update the image repository URL with your image repository:

     ```sh
     cd manifests/overlays/dev && kustomize edit set image quay.io/operate-first/service-catalog=<your url>